barbarer/py4e-int/_sources/objects/pogil-classes.rst

     What is the name of the method that is called when the object is printed?

     - :__str__: Good job!
 This method is called when you print an object of this class.
+      :str: Not quite, the name of the method includes underscores.
       :.*: This method returns a string with the values of the attributes